NOTE: Due to the Covid-19 pandemic, at this time, the premises of the Mechanism are closed to the public. More information

 In The Hague, visitors are kindly asked to use the main entrance located on Churchillplein 1.
 Please note that no parking is available on the Mechanism’s premises.
 Visitors can use parking facilities offered by the World Forum and in the surrounding area.

 At the entrance to the Mechanism’s premises in The Hague, you will be asked to present valid photographic identification and to go through a security check, including a metal detector.
-You will then enter the building and approach the information desk in the lobby to receive a pass to enter the courtroom.
+You will then enter the building and approach the information desk in the lobby to receive a pass to enter the courtrooms.

-Public galleries and facilities are wheelchair accessible.
+Public galleries and facilities at both branches are wheelchair accessible.

 Please note that no food, drinks, cameras, cell phones, audio recorders or other electronic equipment are permitted in the public galleries of the courtrooms.
 It is possible to leave these items with the Mechanism Security Officers in deposit boxes available at the main entrance.
 If you opt to use the Mechanism deposit boxes, please plan for extra time to store your items, and be reminded that the Mechanism shall not be liable for any loss or damage to any items or equipment.